 For dishes other than meat that usually call for a slow cooker, use these general guidelines to cook your food at a standard oven temperature of 350 degrees Fahrenheit.

-- One to 1.5 hours on high or 4 to 6 hours on low in a slow cooker equals 15-30 minutes in the oven.
+- One to 1.5 hours on high or four to six hours on low in a slow cooker equals 15 to 30 minutes in the oven.

-- Two to 4 hours on high or 6 to 8 hours on low equals 35 to 45 minutes in the oven.
+- Two to four hours on high or six to eight hours on low equals 35 to 45 minutes in the oven.

-- Four to 6 hours on high or 8 to 10 hours on low equals 50 minutes to 3 hours in the oven.
+- Four to six hours on high or eight to 10 hours on low equals 50 minutes to three hours in the oven.

 There are some tips you can use when making the slow cooker to oven conversion.
-Some things to keep in mind are the following:
+Some things to keep in mind include: